OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 slots[3] = noone;
 ```

-The event that does most of the work on this screen, however, is <b>o_menuCharacterSelect</b> (or <b>o_menu</b> for short).
-Its Create event prepare a potential character selector object for each player.
+The second object, <b>o_menuCharacterSelect</b> (or <b>o_menu</b> for short), will do most of the work of connecting players and controllers.
+Its Create event prepares a potential character selector object for each player.
 It also stores every possible input.

 ```
 /// Initialize menu and all available inputs